Reliance Capital: History

-Non-banking finance company

-Reliance Capital obtained its registration as a non-banking finance company (NBFC) in December 1998.

-It has since diversified its activities in the areas of asset management, life and general insurance, commercial finance, stock broking, private equity and proprietary investments, asset reconstruction, distribution of financial products and other activities in financial services.

-Credit rating

-Reliance Capital has a net debt equity ratio of 1.88 as of 31 March 2017.
-It is one of the top rated Indian financial institutions and has the highest ratings of 'A1+’ by ICRA and CRISIL for its short term borrowing program, and 'CARE D' by CARE for its long term borrowing program.

 Operations

-Reliance Capital offers a range of financial services in many business lines.
-The company is one of the most diversified financial services firms in India with interests expanding from asset management, insurance, commercial finance, broking, private equity to other niche financial services.

-Its prominent businesses are as follows:
+Reliance Capital's prominent businesses are as follows:

 Reliance General Insurance

 Reliance General Insurance Company Limited is an Indian insurance company, part of Reliance Capital Ltd. The firm has a 7.3% market share in the private sector and has the largest agency channel, with over 24,500 agents.
 The CEO and Executive Director is Rakesh Jain.

 The company has strengthened and diversified its distribution network by forging partnerships with major banks.
 Reliance General Insurance is an active participant in various government crop insurance schemes, including the Pradhan Mantri Fasal Bima Yojna, and has insured over 3 million farmers under this financial inclusion initiative.
 The total gross written premium (GWP) for the year which ended 31 March 2017, was ₹40.07 billion.
 Reliance General Insurance (RGI) offers insurance for auto, health, home, property, travel, marine, commercial and other specialty products.

 Reliance Commercial Finance

 Reliance Commercial Finance is among the leading lenders in the Indian non-banking finance sector.
 The CEO and Executive Director of the company is Devang Mody.

 The company has an operational presence of over 44 locations in India and an AUM of 16759 Cr. as in March 2017.
 Reliance Commercial Finance offers a wide range of products which include business expansion loans, property loans, vehicle loans, construction equipment loans, infrastructure, microfinance and agriculture loans.
 The company had a loan book at ₹124.36 billion (US$2.1 billion) as on 31 March 2017, with over 268,278 customers (including microfinance) across India.